|Population:||27,862,596 (July, 2016)|

 Family-Friendly – Texas is especially popular with families, citing families with above-average number of children.
 You have heard about the high drop-out rate in Texas, but actually; Texas education scores rank well at the national average.
 In general, U.S. is down in school testing, but Texas appears to hold its own.
 Fourth and eighth graders score very well at the national average in math, reading and science.
 In eighth grade math, Texas scored higher than the national average and outscored the other three big states, California, New York and Florida.

 If you are considering moving to the Lone Star State of Texas; you may need to ship one or more of your vehicles.
-We want to help you by providing a FREE “No Contact Information Required” estimate and, if you’re ready to ship your vehicle, up to ten quotes for you to choose from.
+We want to help you by providing a FREE "No Cost" estimate and, if you’re ready to ship your vehicle, up to ten quotes for you to choose from.
 We strive to make it simple for you.
 Please complete one of our online forms located on left side of our website.
 SMB Auto Transport will surpass your expectation regarding what to expect from a car shipping company!
 We won’t be satisfied until you are.
 Let us earn your business!